 - May help reduce memory loss and nerve damage in the brain (Vijayalakshmi et al, Indian J Pharmacol., 2012)

-Asafoetida supplements contain many active ingredients including Umbelliprenin, Oleic Acid and Luteolin at different concentration levels.
-The molecular pathways which are regulated by Asafoetida include PI3K-AKT-MTOR Signaling, B Cell Receptor Signaling, Stem Cell Signaling, Cell Cycle Checkpoints and MYC Signaling.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Asafoetida supplements contain many active ingredients including Umbelliprenin and Linoleic Acid at different concentration levels.
+The molecular pathways which are regulated by Asafoetida include DNA Repair, Oncogenic Cancer Epigenetics and RAS-RAF Signaling.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Asafoetida individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Asafoetida for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Asafoetida use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Asafoetida over other nutritional supplements – do consider all these factors.

-1. Will Asafoetida Supplements benefit Cancer Patients with TET2+ Chronic Myelomonocytic Leukemia undergoing Decitabine treatment?
+1. Will Asafoetida Supplements benefit Primary Yolk Sac Tumor Patients undergoing Cisplatin Treatment?

-B Cell Acute Lymphoblastic Leukemia is characterized and driven by specific genetic mutations like TP53 and KMT2D leading to biochemical pathway changes in B Cell Receptor Signaling, PI3K-AKT-MTOR Signaling, Lipid Metabolism, MYC Signaling and MAPK Signaling.
-A cancer treatment like CAR-T works through specific pathway mechanisms.
+Primary Yolk Sac Tumor is characterized and driven by specific genetic mutations like TP53, KRAS and CBL leading to biochemical pathway changes in DNA Repair, Cell Cycle Checkpoints, Apoptosis, G-protein-coupled Receptor Signaling, Growth Factor Signaling and CBL Signaling.
+A cancer treatment like Cisplatin works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Asafoetida supplement should be considered for B Cell Acute Lymphoblastic Leukemia along with treatment CAR-T. Asafoetida supplement impacts pathways/processes like B Cell Receptor Signaling and PI3K-AKT-MTOR Signaling which either obstruct drivers of the disease and/or improve CAR-T treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Asafoetida supplements should be considered for Primary Yolk Sac Tumor along with the treatment Cisplatin.
+Asafoetida supplement impacts pathways/processes like DNA Repair which either obstruct drivers of Primary Yolk Sac Tumor and/or improve Cisplatin treatment effect.

 Foods to Eat After Cancer Diagnosis!